erauner12/scriptable/README.md

 2. Run a [task](#vscode-tasks) - I'd reccomend: `Build, link, and open current script` (this will build the file to the `dist` folder, syslink it to the `build` folder and open it in Scriptables)

 ### Export script to Scriptable (iCloud directory)

- > IMPORTANT: Script name should not contain any **spaces**, because RUN hotkey will not work

 For scripts use: